 I gave up Windows a couple of years ago, feeling I had no control over the processes in my own computer.
-I especially like LL's lack of the paranoia that makes free access to my network files difficult in many other versions of Linux.
+I especially like Linux Lite's lack of the paranoia that makes free access to my network files difficult in many other versions of Linux.

 To the devs: Keep up the great work, you've made an excellent distro!
 The LTS factor is much appreciated when many other distros are trying to be bleeding edge.
 Thanks!

 I'm an 3D and 2D animator in San Francisco.
 I am a newbie to Linux Lite who has moved to Linux from Win XP.
 I never have looked back.
 I recently installed Linux Lite 2.2 on two laptops I found in a raging rain storm bound for the recyclers.
 They run great!